sourcegraph/about/handbook/engineering/security.md

 ## Ops

-Sourcegraph instances that host private code are deployed on-premises and therefore Sourcegraph employees have no access to customer data.
+Sourcegraph instances that host private code are typically deployed on-premises and therefore Sourcegraph employees have no access to customer data.

 On-premises Sourcegraph instances do not send any customer code to other servers.
 Additional